 The Place Where We Are All Good

 I met with each of my guinea pigs, saving Peter for last.
 In each case, the person agreed that I reflected his or her deepest thoughts and feelings.
+Their real desires were nested in what I described.
 Finally, it was time to meet with number six, Peter.
 His reading was powerful, and I was anxious to hear his reaction.
 I saw that his True Self desired to do good in the world, but his false self delivered what people expected.
 Sadly people didn’t expect goodness from him.
 You could say his personality was a people un-pleaser.
 As I shared my insights with him, particular about his True Self, tears welled up in both of our eyes.

 “That is me.
 That is the man who I see in my mind.
 It is who I know I am.
 But when I try to bring that being into the world, I’m always thwarted by other people’s expectations.
 People presume I have a bad agenda; and I seem to deliver what they expect.
 Then I feel bad about myself, and I stay caught in a stupid spider’s web.”

 Could Peter finally accepted the man we saw inside as real and true?
 I did not know, but I decided to go forward with the sale of the company.
 It finally felt like the right thing to do.

 Six months later, I moved to the country to pursue my passion for esoteric research.
 Monthly checks come from Peter.
 I was living my dream life.
 One day, while sitting on my balcony with my best friend sipping some coffee and enjoying my beautiful mountain view, the doorbell rang.
 It was the FedEx man with a legal document.
 Peter had taken all the cash out of the business and left the country.
 Most likely, he fled back to Guyana.
 The letter said it was unlikely that I’d ever see another penny from him.